Deployment Manager

 • If a self-hosted workflow has two or more connection profiles, you will be prompted to map the connection profiles to a singular connection profile in Laserfiche Cloud (since workflows in Laserfiche Cloud only interact with a singular repository).

-• Workflow Business Process Rules will be removed when the package is imported into Deployment Manager and Workflow Business Processes will be converted to a regular workflow.
+• Workflow Business Process Rules will be removed when the package is imported into Deployment Manager and Workflow Business Processes will be converted into regular workflows.

 Deploying a Package

-Deploying a package imports all components specified in the package into your Laserfiche Cloud account and links components together as a cohesive solution.
+Deploying a package imports all resources in the package into your Laserfiche Cloud account and links resources together as a cohesive solution.

-4. On the Conflict Resolution step, decide how to handle any resources that the deployment is importing but that have the same name as resources already in the Laserfiche Cloud environment you are deploying to.
-See Name Conflicts below for information on how conflicts are resolved.
+5. On the Conflict Resolution step, decide how to handle any resources that have the same name as resources already in the Laserfiche Cloud environment you are deploying to.
+See Name Conflicts below for more information on how conflicts are resolved.

 Name Conflicts